verana-labs/verifiable-trust-vpr-spec/spec.md

 The **[[ref: DID Directory]]** is a public database of services that can be used by crawlers to index the metadata associated with [[ref: verifiable services]].

-Search engines can iterate over the DID Directory and index [[ref: VSs]] by resolving the service identifier (at the moment a DID, that could be extended in the future), verify if service is a [[ref: Verifiable Service]], and in such a case extracting their verifiable metadata, such as [[ref: linked-vp]] **presented credentials**.
+Search engines can iterate over the DID Directory and index [[ref: VSs]] by resolving the service identifier (at the moment a DID, that could be extended in the future), verify if service is a [[ref: verifiable service]], and in such a case extracting their verifiable metadata, such as [[ref: linked-vp]] **presented credentials**.

 The DID Directory is particularly important for **[[ref: verifiable user agents]]**, such as social browsers, CDN enabled browsers...
 However, it can also be leveraged by **traditional, form-based search engines**, which may return simple links for accessing [[ref: VSs]].